Two Traditions for Assessing Student Achievement

 Learning outcomes and Content

-Standardized achievement tests assess outcomes and curricular content common to most schools across the
+Standardized achievement tests assess outcomes and curricular content common to most

 Quality of Test Items and Reliability